 rootEntity.removeChild(newEntity);

-It is worth noting that this method only releases the object from the hierarchy tree and does not display it in the scene.
-To completely destroy it, you need to:
+It is worth noting that this method simply releases the object from the hierarchy tree and it will not be shown in the scene.
+To completely destroy it, additionally:

 newEntity.destroy();

-When the parent entity is known, we usually obtain the child entity through the parent entity:
+When the parent entity is known, we typically obtain child entities through the parent entity:

 const childrenEntity = newEntity.children;

-If you know the child's index in the parent entity, you can directly use getChild:
+If you know the specific index of the child entity within the parent, you can directly use getChild:

 newEntity.getChild(0);

-will search not only child entities but also grandchild entities.
+searches not only for child entities but also for grandchild entities.

 newEntity.findByName("model");

-If there are entities with the same name, you can use findByPath to pass in the path for step-by-step search.
-Using this API will also improve search efficiency to some extent.
+If there are entities with the same name, findByPath can be used to search step by step by inputting the path.
+Utilizing this API can also enhance search efficiency to some extent.

 newEntity.findByPath("parent/child/grandson");